Azure-Samples/cargotracker-wls-aks/README.md

 #### Start monitoring Cargo Tracker logs in Azure Log Analytics

+Open the Log Analytics that the Bicep template created.

+In the Log Analyics page, selects `Logs` blade and run any of the sample queries supplied below for Application logs.

 ## Unit-2 - Automate deployments using GitHub Actions

 1. Fork the repository by clicking the 'Fork' button on the top right of the page.